anabramos/k9sisters-project/README.md

         <img src="assets/design/features/booking-confirmation.png" style="width: 40%">

 - Blog page
-    - In the blog page visitors can have access to a range of dog related content, created by the K9 Sistsers.
+    - In the blog page visitors can have access to a range of dog related content, created by the K9 Sisters.
     - By scrolling down the visitor can see all published blog posts and click on 'continue reading' to open the entire article on a new page.

         <img src="assets/design/features/blog-page.png" style="width: 40%">